firepear/homefarm/README.md

 ## Compute node install

-Before installing a new compute node, login to the control node and run `'cd ~/homefarm && ./bin/serve-config'`.
-This will start a Python webserver to make available the `compute-setup` script and data needed by that script.
-When done with installs, terminate the server with `Ctrl-C`.

-For the compute node:

-1. Download [Alpine Linux Standard](https://alpinelinux.org/downloads/) and install it.
+1. Download the [Arch Linux
+   installer](https://alpinelinux.org/downloads/) and boot it.
 1. Login after reboot
     * If you're on a wired connection, skip to step #3.
     * If you installed via WiFi, you'll likely be surprised to learn